d2km/rtypes/README.md

   true
   ```

+## Implementation

+The generated function is essentially a walk-the-tree interpreter of the
+expanded AST that represents the type.
+However, instead of evaluating the
+expression it applies a specific clause of the checker function.

 ## Notes

+ - The type must be fully instantiated, that is, all the type parameters should
+   be of a concrete type.

- - For practical reasons the function does not recurse down to `iolist()`, doing
+ - For practical reasons the generated function does not recurse down to
-   only simplified checks.
+   `iolist()`, doing only simplified checks.